StevenGann/stevengann.github.io/projects/ushul-the-wise.md

 ## Concept

 Some years ago I had the notion to write a fantasy story with an original setting.
-Inspired by JRR Tolkien, I set about planning the whole world from its creation through centuries of history, charting the rise and fall of empires and heros.
-Ultimately, I still haven't written that novel (yet), but I have written a whole encyclodpedia of information about the world and its comings and goings.
+Inspired by JRR Tolkien, I set about planning the whole world from its creation through centuries of history, charting the rise and fall of empires and heroes.
+Ultimately, I still haven't written that novel (yet), but I have written a whole encyclopedia of information about the world and its comings and goings.
 To make it more grounded and to feel more alive, I started writing the journal of a specific character, a traveling scholar named Ushul.
 In a masterstroke of procrastination, I decided to make a detour into the art of bookbinding to build a replica of Ushul's journal.

 ![Desktop View](/projects/ushul-the-wise/front_a.jpg)